skotlex/ffxiv-material-ui/FAQ.md

   - [Issues#181 Broken Lakeland map](https://github.com/skotlex/ffxiv-material-ui/issues/181)

 ## What should I do when a new patch comes out?
-1. Make a backup of your current mods (Click `Mods` → `Create Modpack` → `Basic ModPack`)
+1. Make a backup of your current mods (Click `Mods` → `Create Modpack` → `Backup ModPack`)
-    - In the Name text field give it a fitting name, for example 'Backup', and click `SELECT ACTIVE`
+    - In the Name text field give it a fitting name, for example 'Backup', and click `SELECT ALL` or you wants item
     - Finally click `CREATE MODPACK` in the bottom right to create your backup modpack.
 2. Prior to patching your game perform a 'Start Over'.
 (Click `Help` → `Start Over`, then click Yes.)
 3. Close TexTools and patch your game.